GSA/digitalgov.gov/content/posts/2014-08-19-white-house-socialgov-summit-aims-to-improve-open-data-innovation.md

   * **Sharing** existing and needed resources for advancing open data and innovative tech programs, and
   * **Collaborating** on tailored open data programs and events that deliver better results.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/490-x-530-SocialGov-Open-Data-White-House-EEOB-Summit-Listening-to-Innovative-Communities-panel-Aug-7th-2014.jpg" alt="SocialGov Open Data White House EEOB Summit Listening to Innovative Communities panel, Aug 7th 2014" %}Representatives from The Case Foundation, WeWork, General Assembly, ThinkUp and Fosterly opened the session with a discussion on the unique needs of their communities, and how government managers can listen better to design public/private partnerships that encourage sustainable innovation.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/490-x-530-SocialGov-Open-Data-White-House-EEOB-Summit-Listening-to-Innovative-Communities-panel-Aug-7th-2014.jpg" alt="SocialGov Open Data White House EEOB Summit Listening to Innovative Communities panel, Aug 7th 2014" %}Representatives from The Case Foundation, WeWork, General Assembly, ThinkUp and Fosterly opened the session with a discussion on the unique needs of their communities, and how government managers can listen better to design public/private partnerships that encourage sustainable innovation.

 “Shouting into the Internet is not engagement, there’s work you have to do and that begins with listening,” noted keynote speaker Dan Morgan, chief data officer for the Department of Transportation.

 Participants then explored the tools and resources currently available to our communities, with discussions led by representatives from Reddit, Hootsuite, Facebook and <a href="https://18f.gsa.gov/" target="_blank">the new 18F program</a>.